MalifaciousGames/Mali-s-Macros/achievements-macros/readme.md

 #### Exporting saves and achievements

 Saves that are imported to disk save a copy of the achievements object in their metadata, under the assumption that they might be loaded from another URL which will not have access to the same `localStorage`.
-When a save is loaded, it will restore the achievements of no competing object exists in memory.
+When a save is loaded, it will restore the achievements if no competing object exists in memory.
-As such, while achievements are not State-dependent the action of transferring save files should also transfer previous achievements.
+As such, while achievements are not State-dependent the action of transferring save files should also transfer previously earned achievements.